fbpx

 Why saying goodbye is difficult – and necessary

-If we wish to evolve and grow, if we want to make changes in our life to move forwards and make things better, we have to create space for the new:
+If we wish to evolve and grow, if we want to make changes in our lives to move forward and make things better, we have to create space for the new:

 We have to let go of what no longer serves us, what no longer fits into the life we want to have.